 Dear Jane, Thank you for volunteering to write an article for our newsletter.
 Members loved it!
 It was the most clicked CTA in our newsletter and the most viewed articles this year.
 The information you provided will no doubt help your peers propel their career.
 Thank you for all that you do for APA!

 Nothing is worse than hearing that … “but” after something nice is said.
 National Volunteer Week is a time for you show appreciation and celebrate your volunteers.
 Don’t taint the thanks with an ask to do more.
 You can always ask at a later date, but now is not the time.

 Celebrate your members this National Volunteer Week with a personalized thanks and praise.
 Here, at YourMembership, we are celebrating National Volunteer Week by celebrating YOU – the organizations that make it possible for volunteers to give.

 Are you looking to reinvigorate your current volunteer program?
-Join us for a live webinar on April 21 at 11am ET on Best Practices for Developing High-Performing Volunteer Engagements.
-Attendees that attend live will earn 1 CAE credit.
+Watch the on-demand webinar on Best Practices for Developing High-Performing Volunteer Engagements.